 UHD is good, but if you’re buying this TV for the long haul (10+ years), UHD Premium is a must-have.
 UHD Premium is essentially future-proof, meaning it won’t be obsolete in a few years and can adapt to coming changes in TV technology by offering features that UHD can’t.

 Like we mentioned earlier, 4K TVs are the deluxe cheeseburger meals of television.
 Adding a helping of UHD Premium is the cherry on top of the milkshake.

 In the last year, 4K TVs have become much more affordable and suitable for our TV needs.
 It’s important to remember, though, that while 4K content is superior to HD, not all content has made the switch to 4K just yet.
 Just like the transition from SD to HD content, the transition from HD to 4K won’t happen all at once but will gradually become the new standard.
 Buying a 4K TV now will benefit you in the long run.

-4K TVs prices start around $600 depending on the size, brand and available features.
+4K TVs prices start at around $600 depending on the size, brand and available features.
 When buying the TV, make sure that it is actually 4K, because some displays can be misleading.
 And while everything may not be 4K content yet, these TVs will still support HDMI video and optical audio, which doesn’t seem to be going anyway any time soon.

-While the price may still seem a bit high, especially if you haven’t bought a TV in a few years, making the switch now will insure you’re ready for the future of TV.
-Once you have your 4K TV, give us a call, and we will come set up your TV and help satisfy all your other home entertainment needs.
+While the price may still seem a bit high, especially if you haven’t bought a TV in a few years, making the switch now will ensure you’re ready for the future of TV.
+Once you have your 4K TV, give us a call, and we will come, set up your TV and help satisfy all your other home entertainment needs.
 When we’re done, you won’t have anything else to do but turn it on and enjoy the world in 4K.